lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 Durably useful engineering strategy and vision are the output of iterative, bottom-up organizational learning.
 As such, all learning contributes to your organization's strategy and vision, but your contribution doesn't have to be so abstract.
 Even if you're not directly responsible for that work, your contribution, there are practical steps that _you_ can take to advance your organization's strategy and vision, starting _right now_.

+## When and why

+Before diving into the recipe for creating effective strategies and visions, a good starting question is, "When and why should I actually create them?"
+Strategies are tools of proactive alignment that empower teams to move quickly and with confidence.
+Strategies allow everyone--not just the empowered few--to make quick, confident decisions that might have otherwise cost them a week of discussion.
+Strategies are also the bricks that narrow your many possible futures down enough that it's possible to write a realistic vision.
+If you realize that you've rehashed the same discussion three or four times, it's time to write a strategy.
+When the future's too hazy to identify investments worth making, it's time to write another vision.
+If neither of those sound like familiar problems -- move on to other work for now and return later.

 ## Write five design docs

 Design documents describe the decisions and tradeoffs you've made in specific projects.
 Your company might call them RFCs or tech specs.
 Stranger names happen, too; Uber bewilderingly called them DUCKS until they later [standardized on RFC](https://blog.pragmaticengineer.com/scaling-engineering-teams-via-writing-things-down-rfcs/).
 A good design document describes a specific problem, surveys possible solutions, and explains the selected approach's details.
 There are many formats to pick from; a few places to start your thinking are [Design Docs, Markdown, and Git](https://caitiem.com/2020/03/29/design-docs-markdown-and-git/), [Design Docs at Google](https://www.industrialempathy.com/posts/design-docs-at-google/), and [Technical Decision-Making and Alignment in a Remote Culture](https://multithreaded.stitchfix.com/blog/2020/12/07/remote-decision-making/).